You have likely seen some version of this visual:

 Are they right?
 Is equal the only measure of what is fair?
 What if one of my kids ate a birthday cupcake from a classmate at school; is it still fair that she have the same amount of ice cream as her brother?

 Using the same Hebrew example, what if a student hasn’t yet grasped the concepts covered by the assignment?
 Is it unfair to extend the due date to allow for remediation?
-And if a student excels, shouldn’t he have the opportunity to move forward and be challenged?
-Meeting each child where they are currently functioning isn't unfair to the other students.
+And if a student excels, shouldn’t that student have the opportunity to move forward and be challenged?
+Meeting each child where they are currently functioning is never unfair to the other students.

 When we determine fairness based on need we capitalize on an educational philosophy that is not only fair, but helps all students to reach their full potential.
 Not a predetermined potential that we expect all students to eventually reach; but their own individual potential.
 This is the premise upon which differentiated instruction is based.